morgankenyon/tinyfs/README.md

 This is still alpha software, bugs are to be expected.
 The more complex the code, the more likely it will break.

+By day I mainly program in C#, so I won't claim this library is optimized or error free.
+I mainly undertook this as a learning opportunity.
+There are currently no longer term plans for what this project will look like moving forward.

+Feel free to raise an issue if you see something could be improved.

 ## Supported Syntax

 The easier a language construct is able to be mapped into WebAssembly the more likely it is to be implemented.
 I don't currently have any long term plans on what I'm planning on doing with this project.